-Threats of a March 4 attack create disruptions but little trouble.
+Threats of a QAnon-fueled March 4 attack create disruptions but little trouble.
 Researchers say police overreacted.

 “No one is doing anything today,” said a prominent thread on Patriots.win, a successor to TheDonald.win, a site that played a central role in planning ahead of the Jan.
 6 storming of the Capitol.
 “This is a lie the government created to make YOU the bad guy.”

 Adherents of the baseless QAnon ideology had promoted the idea of a March 4 insurrection online several weeks ago — both before and after President Biden’s inauguration — as a supposed date for the return to power of former president Trump.
-This had been the nation’s inauguration date for most of its first century and a half before it was changed, by constitutional amendment, in the 1930s.
+That had been the nation’s inauguration date for most of its first century and a half before it was changed, by constitutional amendment, in the 1930s.

-The idea of a looming threat had gained credence on Wednesday when the Capitol Police, which along with other authorities had failed to prepare sufficiently for the thousands of Trump supporters who thronged the Capitol grounds on Jan.
+The idea of a looming threat had gained credence Wednesday when the Capitol Police, which along with other authorities had failed to prepare sufficiently for the thousands of Trump supporters who thronged the Capitol grounds on Jan.
 6, warned that an unnamed militant group was planning to attack on Thursday.
-Congress canceled a hearing in response to the Capitol Police warning, though the Senate remained in session.
+The House canceled proceedings in response to the Capitol Police warning, though the Senate remained in session.

 But independent researchers did not share the alarm.